ulemarakki/GCJ/Problems/gcj2015_Women/Solve B/Solve B.md

 [Link to the problem text](https://code.google.com/codejam/contest/9214486/dashboard#s=p1)

 Lets think about R, G, and B as coordinates of small cubes.
-So all possible colors will create a big cube with (K+1) small cubes edge ( total possible colors = (K + 1) power 3).
+So all possible colors will create a big cube with (K+1) small cubes edge ( total possible colors = (K + 1)^3).

 ![](00.png)